 There is no doubt that programming can be a lifelong pursuit.
 At the core, programming is a series of puzzles solved by making the problem smaller and smaller until it is easily solved.

 But if you only want to know how many years it takes to become a developer, the simple answer is six months to 1 year to become a JR-level developer.
-You can do almost anything with a bit of help at the JR level, and technically you are a programmer.
+You can do almost anything with some help at the JR level, and technically you are a programmer.

-After becoming JR, the level progressing further depends on the path you choose to follow.
-I put together some questions and options that might help you progress as fast as possible.
+After becoming JR level programmer, progressing further depends on the path you choose to follow.
+I put together some questions and options that might help you move as fast as possible.

 What Can Help Me Advance My Programming Career or Start Programming My Career Faster?

-You can take steps to maximize the speed at which you advance your career and maximize your results.
-Here I focus on the primary things that every programmer should think about.
-Additionally, there are several things you can do with standard goals and productivity practices that will help further, but that is all to come in future articles.
+You can take steps to advance your career and maximize your results.
+In this series, I discuss the primary things every programmer should consider.
+This article is just the beginning; there are other things you can do with specific goals and productivity practices that will help further, but that will come in future articles.

 Choose Your Own Programming Adventure: